 Skip to main content

-< Private Schools Oxford and North Oxfordshire Guide Tutoring >
+< Private Schools Oxford and Oxfordshire Guide Tutoring >

-Of the city senior schools, Headington School (soon to be Headington Rye Oxford) and Wychwood School are the only ones that offer boarding to girls from 11+.
-St Edward’s is increasingly hard to get into – families from London and the home counties are keen as mustard for the new regime.
+Of the city senior schools, Headington Rye Oxford (the new name for Headington School) and Wychwood School are the only ones that offer boarding to girls from 11+.
+St Edward’s is increasingly hard to get into – families from London and the home counties are keen as mustard for the new regime and improved academics.
 The majority at St Clare’s board, from year 12; mainly from overseas. d’Overbroeck’s offers unstuffy boarding for sixth formers, now with more beds for year 13s (who have hitherto lived with host families).

-< Private Schools Oxford and North Oxfordshire Guide Tutoring >
+< Private Schools Oxford and Oxfordshire Guide Tutoring >

 Most popular Good Schools Guide articles